progmohamed/withdraw/README.md

 ```sh
 $ git@github.com:progmohamed/withdraw.git
 ```
-  - After Dwonload Run these commands respectively but firstly you must have knowledge in symfony framework to know how you can setup new project:
+  - After download it run these commands respectively but firstly you must have knowledge in symfony framework to know how you can setup new project:
 ```sh
 $ composer install
 ```